 Like Lee, Robin and her husband began homeschooling when their children were in elementary school.
-More recently, after living most of their lives as suburbanites, Robin and her family left city life behind and moved to a small farm in Colorado.
-They love county life and the challenge of learning how to manage livestock and grow their own food.
+After living on the Colorado prairie, Robin and her family moved to a small farm in Texas.
+They love county life, and the challenge of learning how to manage livestock and grow their own food.

 Wait!
 Before You Go ...

 Here's a gift to say "thanks" just for stopping by.
 I think you'll love it!